-- Press the MCO key that flashes red to answer an outside call. - If you are already on a call appearing on an MCO key and you press another MCO key, a line on the other MCO key is selected and the first call is dropped. - If an Exchange Line key is assigned, the Exchange Line Key LED will light when that specific exchange line is used instead of the MCO key LED. - There are five groups of outside lines: 9 (UK/HK) or 0 (Taiwan, Malaysia, Indonesia) and 81-84 (default). - MCO keys cannot be assigned on the DSS/72 or the EM/24. - An MCO key must be assigned in programming mode.
+- Press the MCO key that flashes red to answer an outside call. - If you are already on a call appearing on an MCO key and you press another MCO key, a line on the other MCO key is selected and the first call is dropped. - If a trunk key is assigned, the trunk key LED will light when that specific trunk is used instead of the MCO key LED.

+- There are five groups of outside lines: (usually 9 [UK/HK], 0 [Taiwan, Malaysia, Indonesia], or 81-84 by default). - MCO keys cannot be assigned on the DSS/72 or the EM/24. - An MCO key must be assigned in programming mode.
 The MCO key cannot be assigned by the end user with FF key assignments.